STANCHOS/STANCHOS/README.md

 ## What will I do and am doing with my degree?

 **Cybersecurity:**
-Currently have the HACKER role in EHAX DTU; participate in CTFs, cybersecurity conferences, and learning about the domain.
+Currently as HACKER in EHAX DTU; participate in CTFs, cybersecurity conferences, and learning about the domain.

-**Web Development:**
+Certs and courses completed - PicoCTF, PWN Collge, HTB Basic Cybersecurity **Web Development:**
-Personal website, Ladakh picture geo-locator.
+Projects - Personal website, Ladakh picture geo-locator and Family Portfolio.

+Certs and Courses completed - Meta Professional Front End Developer

 **Competitive Programming (CP):**
-Not going for any rated contests, but currently learning DSA to reach Div 1 within my 4th semester.
+Not going for any rated contests, but currently learning DSA to reach Div 2 within my 4th semester.

+Certs and Courses completed - Striver A2Z DSA Sheet ( All Data Structures ) , TLE Eliminator Sheet ( )

 **AI-ML:**
 Picture world generator.

+Certs and courses completed - Machine Learning Specialization by Andrew NG,

 ---